zivid/zivid-ros/README.md

 > Specify the frame_id used for all published images and point clouds.

 `num_capture_frames` (int, default: 10)
-> Specify the number of dynamic_reconfigure capture_frame nodes that are created during startup of
+> Specify the number of dynamic_reconfigure `capture/frame_<n>` nodes that are created.
+This number
-> the node.
-This number defines the maximum number of frames that can be a part of a single capture.
+> defines the maximum number of frames that can be a part of a 3D HDR capture.
+All `capture/frame_<n>`
-> All the capture_frames nodes that are created are by default enabled=false (see section
+> nodes are by default enabled=false (see section [Configuration](#configuration)).
+If you need to
-> [Configuration](#configuration)).
-If you need to perform HDR with more than 10 enabled frames then increase
+> perform 3D HDR capture with more than 10 enabled frames then increase this number.
+Otherwise it can
-> this number.
-Otherwise it can be left as default.
+> be left as default.

 `serial_number` (string, default: "")
 > Specify the serial number of the Zivid camera to use.
 Important: When passing this value via